Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Add a new child, not in MongoDB as a child of a person with 1 existing child.
 * :clipboard: RESULT:
     * Child was updated in both parents documents, in the children array.
-Also the childs parents field was updated.
-The siblings field of bothe children were updated.
+Also, the child's parents field was updated.
+The sibling's field of both children was updated.

 <br>

 * :hammer: TEST:
-    * Add a child, that already existed in Mongo DB, that had existing half siblings from another set of parents, as a child of a person with 1 existing child.
+    * Add a child, that already existed in Mongo DB, that had existing half-siblings from another set of parents, as a child of a person with 1 existing child.
 * :clipboard: RESULT:
     * Child was updated in both parents documents, in the children array.
-Also the childs parents field was updated.
+Also, the child's parents field was updated.
     The sibling fields of any children with a common parent were updated.

 </details>